vanRooijen/dot_files/README.md

 PDF Viewer: zathura
-Zathura config is located in /home/raymond/.config/zathura/zathurarc NOTE that there is no file extension
+Zathura config is located in /home/raymond/.config/zathura/zathurarc<br />
+NOTE that there is no file extension<br />

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////